MyZenKey/shortener/README.md

 in Docker.

 ## Functionality
-Takes any url and responds with a tinyurl that maps to the url that was entered.
 A URL shortener is a simple tool that takes a long URL and simplifies it.

-for example
+for example bitly.com and tinyurl.com.
-    bitly.com
-    tinyurl.com

 In this challenge you will be creating your own URL shortener with 2 front ends react and angualar, springboot and redis as a database.